cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

 a testbench, a.k.a. test harness, which is a separate program whose sole purpose is to check that a module returns correct output values for a variety of input values.
 Each unique set of input values is known as a test vector.
-Manually examining printed output is cumbersome and error prone.
+Manually examining printed output is cumbersome and error-prone.
 A better test harness would only print a message for incorrect output.
-Integration involves testing the composition of various modules and should only be attempted after we have unit tested those modules.
+Integration involves testing the composition of various modules and should only be attempted after we have unit-tested those modules.

 We will be using a mix of black-box and white-box testing.
 Black box testing is where your test cases only test the _interface_ of your design.
 Black-box testing does not _directly_ test any of the internals within your design.
-Obviously, black-box testing will _indirectly_ test the internals though.
+Obviously, black-box testing will _indirectly_ test the internals, though.
 White-box testing is where your test cases directly test the internals by perhaps poking into the design using hierarchical signal references.
 White-box testing is pretty fragile so we won't really be using it in this course.
-We also might do what I call "gray-box" testing.
+We also might do what some call "gray-box" testing.
 This is where you choose specific test vectors that are carefully designed to trigger complex behavior in a specific implementation.
 Since gray-box tests can be applied to any